RNE AWARDS

 What are the RNE Awards?

-To show appreciation for extraordinary achievements and contributions to RNE’s work, the RNE Awards have been conceptualised in 2022.
-The RNE Awards serve to
+To show appreciation for extraordinary achievements and contributions to RNE’s work, an RNE Award has been conceptualised in 2022.
+The main aim is to motivate all partners to

 • Spotlight your excellence